Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Spectral measurements

 \section{Spectral measurements}

 We measured emission as well as absorption lines present in the archival SDSS and Gemini spectra and the new GTC spectrum of \target.
 Due to the different spectral coverages, instrumental resolutions, and S/N of these spectra, we adopted the following strategies for line measurements.
 First of all, we removed the relative flux calibration difference (mainly due to the flux calibration uncertainty of the Gemini spectrum) by renormalizing the continuum of the Gemini spectrum to that of the SDSS spectrum (see Appendix~\ref{appendix:gemini_reduction}).
 While this step prohibits studies of the continuum variability for \target (as the Gemini observations were taken $\sim 16$ yr after the SDSS observations, see \citealp{burke_abs_2021}), the spectral variability can still be constrained through the equivalent width of broad emission lines, which we discuss later in Section~\ref{sec:bh_params}.
-For the GTC spectrum, as we have mentioned, there are significant list losses, and we applied corrections also based on the SDSS spectrum (see Appendix~\ref{appendix:slit_loss}).
+For the GTC spectrum, as we have mentioned, there are significant \redtxt{slit} losses, and we applied corrections also based on the SDSS spectrum (see Appendix~\ref{appendix:slit_loss}).

 To fit the lines in the SDSS, we used the Penalized PiXel-Fitting code \citep[{\sc pPXF},][]{cappellari2004,cappellari2017} and assumed the continuum is a superposition of three power laws (with slopes of $\alpha=-2.33,~-1,~{\rm and}~0.5$) multiplied by a fourth-order Legendre polynomial.
-By doing so, we remain agnostic about the physical nature of the continuum.
-During the fit, we fixed the flux ratios of lines in certain doublets, forcing \oiii$\lambda 4959$/\oiii$\lambda 5007$ = 0.347, \oi$\lambda 6363$/\oi$\lambda 6300$ = 0.33, \nii$\lambda 6548$/\nii$\lambda 6583$ = 0.33, and \neiii$\lambda 3968$/\neiii$\lambda 3869$ = 0.33.
+By doing so, we remain agnostic about the physical nature of the continuum, \redtxt{given that the relatively low S/N of the continuum does not allow detailed modeling with stellar or AGN templates}.
+During the fit, we fixed the flux ratios of lines in certain doublets, forcing \oiii$\lambda 4959$/\oiii$\lambda 5007$ = 0.347, \oi$\lambda 6363$/\oi$\lambda 6300$ = 0.33, \nii$\lambda 6548$/\nii$\lambda 6583$ = 0.33, and \neiii$\lambda 3968$/\neiii$\lambda 3869$ = \redtxt{0.30 based on theoretical emissivity ratios \citep{chianti1}}.
 We assumed a single narrow component for lines except \ha and \hb and tied the kinematics of all narrow lines.
 For \ha and \hb, we include narrow, broad, and absorption components.
 We used the standard parameterization of